 - 1 Serving Leesburg, FL – The Lake County Florida Nuisance Animal Organization

-- 2 Wildlife Control in Leesburg Lake County Florida – How Hazardous Are Bats?
+- 2 Wildlife Control in Leesburg Lake County Florida – Is Skunk Feces Dangerous to Touch or Breathe?

 Lake County, FL – Many of Leesburg’s wild animals have learned to adapt and even thrive in our homes.
 For example some wildlife have found that attics make great places to live.
 Other animals find refuge under homes or porches.
 Invariably, these animals cause damage.
 Rodents, like squirrels and rats, love to chew on electrical wires once in an attic, and this causes a serious fire hazard.
 Raccoons can cause serious contamination in an attic with their droppings and parasites.
 Same goes for bat or bird colonies.
 We specialize in solving Leesburg Florida’s wildlife problems, from snake removal to large jobs like commercial bat control, we do it all.

 As we’ve mentioned, it is extremely important to take additional steps beyond simply capturing and removing critters and wildlife from your home.
 At the absolute minimum, we recommend allowing us to find the entry points that animals use to gain access.
 Our licensed wildlife technicians here at The Lake County Florida Nuisance Animal Organization are fully trained in proper techniques to find, fix and completely seal any and all entry points.
 We’ll also do a full exterior scan of your home to point out any areas that could result in future wildlife problems.
 Our technicians are able to recommend prevention strategies that will ensure there are no available entry ways for animals to take advantage of in the future.

 We do not handle dog or cat problems.
 If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Lake county animal services for assistance.
 Lake County Animal Services or Humane Society: (352) 343-9688